Ocular Albinism

 Glostrup, DK

-Karen Gronskov practices in Glostrup, Denmark.
+Karen Gronskov practices practicing medicine in Glostrup, Denmark.
 Ms. Gronskov is rated as an Elite expert by MediFind in the treatment of Ocular Albinism.
-Her top areas of expertise are Ocular Albinism, Macroglossia, Beckwith-Wiedemann Syndrome, Albinism, and Cataract Removal.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Ocular Albinism, Macroglossia, Beckwith-Wiedemann Syndrome, Albinism, and Cataract Removal.

 Elite in Ocular Albinism